metal3d/wikipdfizer/README.md

 I wonder for a while which language to use to develop this kind of tool.
 I love Python, Perl, C... but PHP is probably the best choice to make for this job.

 I need to create HTML file, call bash commands and to create colored syntax code for many language support.
-There is a Library named Geshi that color scripts with a lot of nice options.
+There is a Library named Geshi that can create highlighted color code source with a lot of nice options.
+It's a better choice than "highlighter" command line tool that haven't options I needed.

 PHP has a good PCRE support (regular expression syntax from Perl).
-So, That's why I choosed PHP.
+That's why I choosed PHP.